“It is exciting to think that what started as research in cells ... could one day have an impact on patients.”

 Are you interested in furthering Parkinson's science?
 View PDF's open grant programs.

 Fellowship & Career Development Grants

 The Parkinson's Disease Foundation (PDF) offers mentored fellowships, training opportunities and career development awards to generate interest in Parkinson’s research and patient care among basic scientists and clinicians and to encourage these young scientists and clinicians to devote their talents to the study of Parkinson’s.
-PDF offers six fellowships - four through its own programs and two others through collaborations with other organizations.
+PDF offers several fellowships - five through its own programs and three others through collaborations with other organizations.

 Three additional mentorship initiatives that are funded by PDF are competitive fellowships administered by other organizations.
 The Parkinson Study Group (PSG) administers the Mentored Clinical Research Award and the American Brain Foundation administers the PDF-ABF Clinician-Scientist Development Award.
 The PDF-HHMI Year-Long Medical Fellows Initiative is a collaborative partnership between PDF and the Howard Hughes Medical Institute (HHMI).